Marsha Hunt (actress, born 1946): Move to London

 In February 1966, Hunt booked a flight for a brief trip to London, where she was temporarily detained before a fellow detainee gave her details of contacts, including John Shepherd, who worked on the television show Ready Steady Go!.
 Through Shepherd, she met Kenny Lynch, and then appeared as an extra in Michelangelo Antonioni's film Blow-Up.
 Hunt has said that in London in the 1960s "anything seemed possible."

-She briefly lived in Edinburgh, Scotland, before returning to London where she became a backing singer with Alexis Korner's trio "Free at Last".
-She then met and began a short relationship with musician John Mayall, inspiring Mayall's songs "Marsha's Mood" and "Brown Sugar".
+She briefly lived in Edinburgh, Scotland, before returning to London where she became a backing singer with Alexis Korner's trio Free at Last.
+She then met and began a short relationship with musician John Mayall, inspiring Mayall's songs "Marsha's Mood" and "Brown Sugar", which were included on his 1967 album, The Blues Alone.
 Although Hunt indicates that she had no great musical talent, she worked as a singer for 18 months after arriving in England, intending to earn her fare back home.

 Marriage to Mike Ratledge

 In late 1966, Hunt met Mike Ratledge of Soft Machine.
 Hunt was having trouble getting a visa extension to stay in England and proposed to Ratledge.
 Ratledge and Hunt were married on April 15, 1967.
-The Soft Machine were heavily booked and there was no time for a honeymoon, but Ratledge and Hunt were able to spend two months together before the band headed for France later that year.
+The Soft Machine were heavily booked and there was no time for a honeymoon, but Ratledge and Hunt spent two months together before the band headed for France later that year.
 Hunt said in 1991 that she and Ratledge never held hands and never kissed, though "...he comes for Easter.
 But that's what we called 'married'."
 While the two have remained good friends, Hunt says the secret to a happy marriage is to "separate immediately."
-When Hunt and Ratledge reached their 40th wedding anniversary, Hunt called Ratledge up and said, jokingly, "We should renew our vows."
+On their 40th wedding anniversary, Hunt called Ratledge up and jokingly said, "We should renew our vows."
+Ratledge died on 5 February 2025.